thesse1/webmethods-api-gateway-staging/README.md

 ### Value substitution using using Azure DevOps Replace Tokens extension for aliases.json files

-Both the global and the API-project-specific aliases.json files can also include placeholders in the format `#{placeholder_name}#`.
+Both the global and the API project-specific aliases.json files can also include placeholders in the format `#{placeholder_name}#`.

 This allows for a mix of the first and the second mechanism for injecting target stage-specific values.
 You can define alias definitions for all target stages with some fixed values in the aliases.json files including some placeholders for values which should be replaced based on Azure DevOps pipeline variables (maybe for a better separation of concern or for better hiding confidential values).